NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/usage/desktop/R2DTool/HAZ.rst

 #. **Earthquake Rupture Definition**

 	This is where the user defines the earthquake rupture characteristics.
-Point source and earthquake rupture forecast models are availble.
+Point source and earthquake rupture forecast models are available.

 		#. **Earthquake Rupture Forecast**